biqar/puzzle-solver/src/n-queens/README.md

 ## Problem Formulation

+Given an integer N > 3, place N queens in an NxN board in such a way that no queens can attack each other.
+According to the chess rule, a queen is able to attack another queen if and only if both queens occupy the same row, column or diagonal on the board.

 ## Implementation Domain

 To solve n-queen problem, currently we have implemented different variation of hill-climbing search, they are: